Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/requirements/use-case-descriptions.md

 4. The user edits the desired setting.

 ## Use Case 4 - Importing Data From Apple Health to SmartWeight App
-User decides to integrate their SmartWeight app with Apple Health to import fitness and health data for a comprehensive overview of their wellness journey
+User decides to integrate their SmartWeight app with Apple Health to import fitness and health data for a comprehensive overview of their wellness journey.

 1. User navigates to the settings.
 2. User selects the option to link the SmartWeight app with Apple Health.